What is the Alexa Connect Kit?

 The following diagram shows the high-level components of an ACK-based smart device:

-ACK supports an on-device hardware component called an ACK Module that you purchase from a third-party and integrate into your device.
+ACK Module — An Amazon-managed system-on-a-module that you integrate into your devices.
 The ACK Module is a wifi and Bluetooth Low Energy (BLE) hardware system-on-module that runs Amazon-managed firmware.
-The ACK Module provides connection to Alexa and the ACK Services and communicates with your device’s host microcontroller unit (HMCU) via universal asynchronous receiver-transmitter (UART).
+The ACK module runs Amazon-managed firmware that provides connection with Alexa and the ACK managed services, and communicates with your device’s host microcontroller unit (HMCU) over a universal asynchronous receiver-transmitter (UART).
+You purchase the ACK module in a development kit from a third-party and integrate it into your device.
+For details, see Obtain the ACK Development Kit.

-The following list shows the high-level components of Alexa Connect Kit:
+The following list shows the high-level components of the Alexa Connect Kit:

-ACK Console – The ACK Console enables you to configure and manage your ACK-based products and devices.
-With the ACK Console, you can view registered devices, create and edit virtual products, and download resources.
+ACK Console — ACK provides the ACK developer console to manage and configure your ACK-based products and devices.
+Use the developer console to view registered devices, create and edit virtual products, view and edit the Alexa interfaces associated with your product, and download resources, such as the ACK Device SDK.

 ACK Managed Services — ACK managed services provide partner and device-specific functionalities, such as Alexa capability management, and logs and metrics for your devices.